Lyme Crash After Stress: Why It Happens

 Many patients describe the same experience: “I can get through the hard part—it’s what comes afterward that knocks me flat.”

-I See This Pattern in Other Conditions Too
+This Pattern Appears in Other Conditions Too

-The underlying drivers may differ, but the lived experience is strikingly similar:
+The underlying drivers may differ, but the lived experience is strikingly similar: “I was doing okay—until something tipped me over.”

 For some patients, this pattern overlaps with what is described as post-treatment Lyme disease syndrome (PTLDS).

-Many patients notice subtle warning signs before symptoms spike: head pressure, irritability, ringing in the ears, internal heat, sudden fatigue, or dizziness.
+Many patients notice subtle warning signs before symptoms spike:

 Minor infections or emotional stress often led to symptom escalation in this patient.
 Stress hormones, disrupted sleep, and viral exposure can shift immune balance—and in some Lyme patients, that shift is enough to trigger a flare.

-This helps explain why a simple cold resulted in fatigue, brain fog, temperature instability, and joint pain.
 As treatment progressed and pacing strategies were introduced, the immune system became better able to settle again.

-Autonomic Overstimulation: Why Travel Was a Major Trigger
+Why Travel Is a Major Trigger

 Travel combined early wake-ups, dehydration, sensory overload, and disrupted routines.
 These changes activated the autonomic nervous system, pushing it into sympathetic overdrive.